FelixFourcolor/noteblock-generator/README.md

 This uses Minecraft's relative coordinates syntax, where `~` stands for the player's location.
 For example, `--location ~ ~ ~` (default) is the player's current location, `--location ~ ~10 ~` is 10 blocks above the player, etc.

 ### Dimension
 The dimension where the structure will be generated.
-Valid choices are `overworld`, `the_nether`, `the_end`.

 If not given, it will be the player's current dimension.

 ### Orientation
 The orientation towards which the structure will be generated.